-Zhang Xun -- A Controversial General in History of China Who Put Loyalty Before Everything
+Zhang Xun — A Heroic, Controversial General of the Tang Dynasty that Put Loyalty Before Everything

-Zhang Xun (708 -- 757) was one of the most important and heroic generals in the eight-year long An-Shi Rebellion war of the Tang Dynasty; his extreme braveness and intelligence blocked that war in the northern China.
+Zhang Xun (708 — 757) was one of the most important and heroic generals in the destructive An-Shi Rebellion war of the Tang Dynasty (618 — 907).

-Zhang Xun's Early Life As A Well Educated Civil Officer
+Zhang Xun's Early Life As A Well-Educated Scholar

-Zhang Xun was born into a politician’s family; he was well educated and showed great interest in the military.
+Zhang Xun was born into a decent official family; he was well-educated and highly interested in the military.